wAaron/atlas-examples/consul-quick-start/README.md

 ------------------------
 1. Make sure you have [Packer](https://packer.io/) [downloaded](https://www.packer.io/downloads.html) and [installed](https://www.packer.io/intro/getting-started/setup.html).
 2. Replace `YOUR_ATLAS_USERNAME` and `YOUR_ATLAS_BUILD_NAME` in [ops/consul.json](ops/consul.json) with your Atlas username and desired Atlas build configuration name.
+3. Navigate to the [ops](ops) directory on the command line.
-3. Run `packer push -create consul.json` in the [ops](ops) directory.
+4. Run `packer push -create consul.json` in the [ops](ops) directory.
-4. Navigate to "Variables" on the left side panel of the your new build configuration in the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and the key `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
+5. Navigate to "Variables" on the left side panel of the your new build configuration in the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and the key `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
-5. Navigate back to "Versions" on the left side panel of your build configuration, then click "Rebuild" on the your build configuration that errored.
+6. Navigate back to "Versions" on the left side panel of your build configuration, then click "Rebuild" on the your build configuration that errored.
 This one should succeed.
-6. Update your [ops/terraform/main.tf](ops/terraform/main.tf) template to add your Atlas artifact as a resource and reference that artifact in the [consul module](ops/terraform/main.tf#L33) instead of the "ami" variable.
+7. Update your [ops/terraform/main.tf](ops/terraform/main.tf) template to add your Atlas artifact as a resource and reference that artifact in the [consul module](ops/terraform/main.tf#L33) instead of the "ami" variable.
 See below code snippet - be sure to replace `YOUR_ATLAS_BUILD_NAME` with the build configuration name you chose in the above Packer template.

    ```
    provider "atlas" {